-The Megabus network extends across the UK linking major towns and cities.
+The Megabus network extends across the UK linking major towns and cities and extends into mainland Europe

 I've travelled on Megabus quite a few times now.
 Here are some points worth highlighting.